 Q. What is Cisco

-A. In a centralized Cisco Unified Communications Manager environment, when IP phones lose connectivity to Cisco Unified Communications Manager because the WAN is down or the application is unreachable, IP phones in remote branch offices or teleworker homes lose call-processing capabilities.
-The SRST feature provides basic IP telephony backup services so that IP phones can fall back to the local router at the remote site when connectivity is lost.
+A. In a centralized Cisco Unified Communications Manager or Business Edition environments, when IP phones lose connectivity to Cisco Unified Communications Manager or Business Edition because the WAN is down or the application is unreachable, IP phones in remote branch offices or teleworker homes lose call-processing capabilities.
+SRST provides basic IP telephony backup services so that IP phones can fall back to the local router at the remote site when connectivity is lost.
 SRST takes advantage of existing Cisco IOS

 ® Software features to provide basic telephony services such as off-net calls to 911, calls within a remote site, or calls between sites through the public switched telephone network (PSTN).
 The application is ideal for enterprises for cost-effective deployment of IP telephony in their remote locations.